edurant/edurant.github.io/advising/index.md

 # Minors

-MSOE and the CSSE and ECBE departmentd offer a variety of minors of interest to CE students.
+MSOE and the School of Advanced Computing and ECBE department offer a variety of minors of interest to CE students.
 These include the following.

 ## [Data Science Minor](https://catalog.msoe.edu/preview_program.php?catoid=37&poid=1938)